wfikru/betegna/README.md

 Run the app: `npm run dev`

 After starting the development server open the browser at `http://localhost:5173` (or the port shown by Vite).

-The first time you visit the site you will be redirected to `/login`; create a user using the email/password form (the account is stored in your Firebase project).
-Once authenticated you can post tasks, make offers, and view your profile.
+**Note:** Authentication is currently **bypassed** for testing.
+The app automatically logs in with a mock user (`test@example.com`) so you can immediately access all features.
+To re-enable Firebase authentication, uncomment the `useEffect` block in `src/lib/AuthContext.jsx` and remove the mock user initialization.

 The application uses the following Firestore collections – create them in your Firebase console or let them be created automatically when you perform actions: